soerendip/MLPB/docs/index.md

 ## Introduction
 Machine Learning (ML) is the science of getting computers to act without being explicitly programmed.
 In this class you will learn the basics of building a ML pipeline using [Python](https://www.python.org/).
 We will cover data preparation, exploratory data analysis, statistics, visualization, feature engineering, model building, cross-validation, classification and regression.
 Furthermore, you will be introduced to some of the standard tools and concepts in the field such as reproducible science, version control and virtual environments.

-## Date and Time
-- Classes will take place **Wednesdays from 10am to 1pm** starting from **May 6th 2020 until June 24th**.
-- The classroom will be **BI211** except for June 17th.
-- On June 17th the class will take place in room **BI249**.

-## Why Python?
-[Python](https://www.python.org/) is one of the most popular contemporary programming languages for data science.
-It is a powerful and easy to use language without over-complicated syntax.
-More and more programmers are moving their code to Python which is also widely used for data analytics and machine learning.

 ## Course Content
 Students will have a chance to work through examples mainly drawn from biology, including genomics, proteomics and metabolomics data to show the various applications of Python in bioinformatics.